Closed ports, lost power: How storm could hurt area economy

 Analysts expect a temporary boost in gasoline demand as people flee Florence, followed by weaker demand during and immediately after the storm.
 But the damage to energy facilities is likely to be far milder than the devastation left by Hurricane Harvey, which last year battered Houston, the heart of the U.S. energy industry.
 Flooding closed refineries along the Texas and Louisiana coasts and caused gasoline prices to spike.

+No ships were entering or leaving the Port of Virginia in Hampton Roads on Wednesday.
+And the port in Charleston, South Carolina, was suspending operations from Thursday through Saturday and possibly on Sunday.

-Still, Florence will almost surely depress auto production in South Carolina, where Volvo already has closed a new factory near Charleston because it’s in an area under mandatory evacuation orders, said spokesman Russell Datz.
+And Florence will almost surely depress auto production in South Carolina, where Volvo already has closed a new factory near Charleston because it’s in an area under mandatory evacuation orders, said spokesman Russell Datz.
 Volvo is coordinating with parts suppliers so it will be ready to resume production, according to Datz, who said he wasn’t sure how long the plant would be down.

 Three hours to the northwest in Spartanburg, BMW’s sprawling SUV factory remains open.
 But rail cars with vehicles bound for Charleston and export markets abroad have been moved to secure areas until the storm passes.
 Spokesman Kenn Sparks said BMW is monitoring parts supply plants, which could be affected by the storm.